jhlagado/ASMOV/README.md

 ## Logical operators

-MINTY uses numbers to define boolean values.
+ASMOV uses numbers to define boolean values.

 - false is represent by the number `0`
 - true is any non-zero value, however the most useful representation is `-1` ($FFFF)